dataluscorp/browser/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 ### `isDefaultBrowser`

-Is Firefox the user's default browser?
+Is Datalus the user's default browser?

 #### Definition